mstfash/trufla-coding-challenge/README.md

 Then go to server folder and run `npm install && npm start`<br />
 and then go to client folder and run `npm install && npm start`

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Deployment

 1- `git clone https://github.com/heavenchains/trufla-coding-challenge.git` <br />